 Have you ever had someone come to you crying?

-Maybe your girlfriend had a brutal day at work and fell apart when she came through the door.
+Maybe your wife had a brutal day at work and fell apart when she came through the door.

 Or your mom lost it while reminiscing about your deceased dad.